cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 By default, the previous parameters are considered to be inclusive, stopping just after the recovery target, matching [the behavior in PostgreSQL](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-RECOVERY-TARGET-INCLUSIVE)
-You can request exclusive behavior, stopping right before the recovery target, setting the `exclusive` parameter to `true` like in the following example relying on a blob container in Azure:
+You can request exclusive behavior, stopping right before the recovery target, by setting the `exclusive` parameter to `true` like in the following example relying on a blob container in Azure:

 ```yaml